 You’ll also be able to promote posts and buy ads if and when your budget allows.
 An owner of a professional account can also add links to Instagram Stories and more profile information, like business hours, contact information, and location.

-And finally, you’ll have the ability to use third-party apps to schedule posts automatically.
-That way, you won’t have to press “post” each time you want to publish something to social media.
-The key to successful marketing for your business is looking like you’re online all the time, while not actually spending all your time online — after all, you have a business to run!
+And finally, you can use third-party apps to schedule posts automatically.
+That way, you won’t have to press “post” each time you want to publish something on social media.
+The key to successful marketing for your business is looking like you’re online all the time while not spending all your time online — after all, you have a business to run!

 Next, open the app and click “Create New Account.”
 If you already have a personal account and want to add a separate business profile, you can do that by clicking on your username at the top of your profile screen and selecting “Add Account.”